UNICORE-EU/unicore-docs/source/user-docs/rest-api/workflow-description/index.rst

 .. _examples_two_step_with_data:

-Simple "two-step" workflow with data dependency
+Simple *two-step* workflow with data dependency
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This example shows how to link output from one task to the input of another task using